d2foundry/hot-metal/docs/features/roll-editor.md

 #### Reload Speed

 The reload speed stat of a weapon determines how fast a weapon will be able to be reloaded.
 A hidden stat can add an animation scalar to make the weapon reload faster as well.
-This way if a weapon is at 100 relaod speed stat it can still reload faster.
+This way if a weapon is at 100 reload speed stat it can still reload faster.
 Perks like feeding frenzy and exotic armor like speedloader slacks will add this hidden scaler.
 We have a [write up](../calculations/reload.md) on how reload speed can be written as a piecewise-linear function instead of a quadratic function.

 #### Aim Assistance